patmorin/patmorin.github.io/_solved/lpw-vs-nrcn.md

 ---
 $\DeclareMathOperator{\lpw}{lpw}\DeclareMathOperator{\ltw}{ltw}\DeclareMathOperator{\pw}{pw}$

+This problem is nearly irrelevant by now, since [Dujmović et al.](https://arxiv.org/abs/1904.05269) showed that graphs with product structure have constant non-repetitive chromatic number.

-This is a problem given to me by Vida Dujmović, that might be suitable to work on with our student Celine Yelle.
+This is a problem given to me by Vida Dujmović.

 For a graph $G$, let $\lpw(G)$, $\ltw(G)$, and $\pi(G)$ denote the layered pathwidth, layered treewidth, and non-repetitive chromatic number of $G$, respectively.